e280/renraku/README.md

 	import Renraku from "@e280/renraku"

 	const authorized = Renraku.authorize(secured, async() => "hello")
-		// it's an async function so you could refresh tokens or whatever

 	// now the auth is magically provided for each call await authorized.sum(1, 2)
 	```
 	- but why an async getter function?
-		ah, well that's because it's a perfect opportunity for you to refresh your tokens or what-have-you.
+		because it's a perfect opportunity for you to refresh tokens or what-have-you.
 		the getter is called for each api call.
 - `secure` and `authorize` do not support arbitrary nesting, so you have to pass them a flat object of async functions